soundxyz/fine-grained-cache/README.md

 **Parameters:**

-- `cb`: (`StaleWhileRevalidateCallback<T>`) An asynchronous function that generates the fresh value.
+- `cb`: (`StaleWhileRevalidateCallback<T>`) An asynchronous function that generates the fresh value
 - `options`: An object containing options for this SWR operation.
   - `revalidationTTL`: (`StringValue`) The duration after which the cached data is considered stale and a background revalidation is triggered.
+This can be overridden dynamically by calling `setTTL` within the `cb` callback.
   - `dataTTL`: (`StringValue | "Infinity"`, optional) The maximum time the data is allowed to live in the cache, even if not revalidated.
 Defaults to `Infinity`.
+This can be overridden dynamically by calling `setTTL` within the `cb` callback.
   - `keys`: (`string | [string, ...(string | number)[]]`) A string or an array of strings and numbers used to generate the cache key.
   - `forceUpdate`: (`boolean`, optional) Forces the cache to regenerate the value using the callback immediately, ignoring any existing cache entry.